How Much Does Terrazzo Flooring Cost in 2025?

 Poured Terrazzo Flooring Cost

-• Thinset: This uses epoxy resin mixed with the aggregate for a single, thin layer between 1/4 and 3/8 inch.
-It’s less likely to crack and suitable only for interior installations.
+• Thinset: This method uses epoxy resin mixed with the aggregate for a single, thin (1/4–3/8 inch) layer.
+It’s less likely to crack and is suitable only for interior installations.
+Thinset terrazzo costs $40 to $60 per square foot.

-• Sand-cushion: This uses a poured slab of cement for a base, with a mid-layer of sandy cement to allow expansion and contraction.
-It has minimal cracking and is often used for exterior applications.
+• Sand-cushion: This method utilizes a poured cement base with a mid-layer of sandy cement to allow for expansion and contraction.
+It is often used for exterior applications.
+Sand-cushion terrazzo costs $40 to $80 per square foot.

 Terrazzo Flooring Cost Factors